Interactive determination of optimal STA/LTA parameters.

 Open the display collection

-Load the display collection that we have created when screening the data.
 Open the context menu of the collection listbox by clicking the right mouse button somewhere in the collection listbox.
-Select the menu entry load collection to open the load collection dialog.
+Select the menu entry load collection

-Select the display collection in the load collection dialog.
+to open the load collection dialog.

-Select the display collection in the load collection dialog.
+collection in the load collection dialog and click the OK

 The selected collection is shown in the psysmon main window.